 2014 Winter

+TOTAL GRADE: 37/75

 Question 1:

 Dichotomizing the time to death to within 5 years of study enrollment or more than five years from study enrollment is valid in this study.
 This is due to the fact that all deaths that were not observed (aka censored) occurred at least 5 years after that patient was enrolled (the date of their MRI).
 Patients who had not died on September 16, 1997 were censored, but the patient with the least number of days between his/her MRI and this date was enrolled for 1827 days, which is a couple days past five years.
 Therefore, dichotomizing in this way removes the issue of censored data since we know with certainty in which of the two groups every patient should belong.
+5/5